MylesAndMore/Tumble/README.md

 ## Setup

 1. [Download](https://github.com/MylesAndMore/tmbl/releases) the plugin's JAR file and place it in your server's plugins directory.
-2. Place the worlds for your lobby and arenas in your plugins worlds directory.
+2. Place the worlds for your lobby and arenas in your server's worlds directory.
     - If you would like an experience similar to the original game, see [my guide](OG_GUIDE.md) for using the original worlds.

 3. Start your server.